ashfaqahmed/codecanyon-new-sales-notifyer/README.md

 # Codecanyon Sales Email Notifyer
-Simple Python3 script to get notifications by email for any new sales made on codecanyon account.
+Simple Python3 script to get notifications by email for any new sales made on your codecanyon account.

-I built this for personal use because i never get any new sales notification by codecanyon, i am not sure why but i have 3 accounts and i never received any sale email from them.
+I built this for personal use because i never got any new sales notification by codecanyon, i am not sure why but i have 3 accounts and i never received any sales email from them.

 ### Requirements